Make sure you’re fully prepared for your holiday – Travel Insurance Policies for Angina Sufferers

 If you live with angina, you aren’t alone.
 Approximately 2 million people in the UK have the condition, and 20,000 people develop angina every year.
 We work with specialist medical travel insurers to help people find Travel Insurance for hundreds of different pre-existing medical conditions, including angina.

 Angina is caused when there is reduced blood flow to the heart muscles, which is usually a result of a build-up of fatty substances; this is called atherosclerosis.
 In most cases, angina is not a life-threatening condition, although it could indicate that you’re at risk of a heart attack or stroke – If you’ve had either of these, you’ll need to declare them too.
+Depending on your medical history, we will show you Travel Insurance for angina, and any other pre-existing medical conditions you may suffer from.

-Travel Insurance for Angina FAQ’s
+Travel Insurance for Angina FAQs

 Frequently asked questions about Travel Insurance for Angina.